-“It takes the whole team [to build the robots],” said Tylor Bullock from the Energy Institute of Houston.
-“We all have all the electrical and mechanical engineering and coding skills.
+“It takes the whole team [to build the robots],” said Tylor Bullock from Energy Institute of Houston.
+“We all have all the skills, electrical and mechanical engineering, and coding skills.
 There are design flaws that we make during this, and we learn from them.
-I want to study mechanical engineering, and participating in events like this will open more doors for me.”
+I want to study mechanical engineering and participating events like this will open more doors for me.”
 Tylor’s group won second place in the VEX competition.
 The Coral Reef Senior High School Barracudas took the first–place win in Vex Robotics.

-The myriad applications of these skills are not lost on future engineers like Maya Diaz from Rockway Middle School in Miami.
-“When I joined the robotics club our teacher taught us a lot about building and designing things,” Diaz said.
+The myriad applications of these skills are not lost on future engineers like Maya Diaz, from Rockway Middle School in Miami.
+“When I joined robotics club our teacher taught us a lot about how to build and design things,” Diaz said.
 “If a student wanted to go into architecture, they would have the skills to do that, or the skills to build a better submarine, a better airplane.
-Engineering teaches us that if we fail, we know how to improve it.
+Engineering teaches us if we fail, we know now how to make it better.
 No matter what, you can trust the process.”

 This was the first year the SECME competition included a computer science engineering component.
 The pilot project was divided into two contests, a discussion on the ethicality of the use of AI facial recognition in public schools and coding an AI chatbot to answer questions with song lyrics from a chosen artist.
 The AI contest was designed to create contests for SECME tied to highly skilled technical engineering jobs of the future.

-For the ethics competition, the Young Women’s College Preparatory Academy team of Houston, Gianna Fountain, Dijah Ayala, and Alyssa Parker, brought up real concerns of individual privacy insofar as facial recognition data mining and the implications of behavioral profiling and pulled a third-place award for their presentation.
-For this contest, students had to present their positions on the use of facial recognition AI for cashless payments in schools, student behavior monitoring, and school entry and classroom access.
+For the ethics competition, the Young Womens’ College Preparatory Academy team of Houston, Gianna Fountain, Dijah Ayala, and Alyssa Parker, brought up real concerns of individual privacy insofar as facial recognition data mining and the implications of behavioral profiling, and pulled a third-place award for their presentation.
+For this contest students had to present their positions on use of facial recognition AI for cashless payments in schools, student behavior monitoring and school entry and classroom access.

 For many students, this was their first trip away from home, their first trip away from their families, and their first time visiting a college campus.
-Some expressed motivation to continue their STEM and engineering education, and some hoped to one day matriculate at UF.
-Carla Lett, a coordinator from Williamson in Mobile, Alabama, hopes that the SECME competition event “Gives them exposure to learn some new things and to open them up to new experiences.”
+Some expressed motivation to continue their education in STEM and in engineering, some hoping to one day matriculate at UF.
+Carla Lett, a coordinator from Williamson in Mobile, Alabama hopes that the SECME competition event “Gives them exposure to learn some new things, and to open them up to new experiences.”